Warren Buffett Indicator Predicts Stock Market Crash in 2017

 Right now though, it seems as though Warren Buffett is going to have a hard time finding undervalued stocks to invest in.
 In fact, according to Buffett’s favorite valuation metric, stocks are significantly overvalued.

 The market-cap-to-GDP ratio is affectionately referred to as the Warren Buffett Indicator.
 Back in 2001, Buffett told Fortune magazine that “it is probably the best single measure of where valuations stand at any given moment.”
-(Source: “Warren Buffet On The Stock Market,” Fortune, December 10, 2001.)
+(Source: “Warren Buffett On The Stock Market,” Fortune, December 10, 2001.)

 As the name suggests, the Warren Buffett Indicator compares the total price of all publicly traded companies to gross domestic product (GDP).
 It is a great tool to correlate stocks to valuations.
 After all, stocks are a reflection of the broader economy, and there should be some sort of link between economic output and earnings.
 On top of that, this should also be reflected in stocks and their valuations, and help investors decide whether they should buy, sell, or wait.